AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/mobile streaming quickstart.md

    | `x86` folder             | `/app/src/main/jniLibs/`  |
    | `x86_64` folder          | `/app/src/main/jniLibs/`  |

    > If you use the armeabi architecture, copy files from the `armeabi-v7a` folder to the `armeabi` file of your project.
-Contact [support@agora.io](mailto: support@agora.io) if you encounter any incompability issue.
+Contact [support@agora.io](mailto: support@agora.io) if you encounter any compatibility issues.

 ### Add permissions